Skip to main content

 The Main Cook Knew 'an Army moves on it's Belly'.
 My Opinion was, it's the Best Food on The Planet!
 Army Meals are Planned 2 Years in advance!
 On Pay day, everyone is eating 'Off Base'.
 On One particular Payday, it was Steaks for Dinner!
 There were Only a Half-Dozen or so, of us, in the Entire Mess Hall.
 I'am eating my Second Steak, when the Cook comes out from the Kitchen...In a STERN Voice, "Alright!
 Come and get Your Third Steak, or I'am Throwing it Out!!"
 I was 'Stuffed' Full, couldn't eat another bite!
 I learned Later, All Food 'Scraps' are given to the Local Pig Farmers.
 I'am sure most of the Steaks went home with some of the Officers.

-Soon after that, basic training became 16 Weeks.
+Soon after we Finished our 8 Weeks of 'Boot', basic training was extended to 16 Weeks.

 After Graduation, 4 days leave at home, then on a Flight from Travis AFB to Ft.
 Eustis, Virginia (Even Uncle Sam Thinks It Sucks)